*WHAT DO YOU THINK?

 7. As you consider the three people described in 1 Corinthians 2:14–3:3, which one best describes you and why? (see the picture below)

 8. Which kind of person would you like to be and why?

 9. So, how do you get from one to the other?
 Putting Christ back on the throne of your life is also called “being filled with the Spirit.”
 You are filled with the Spirit in the same way that you become a Christian in the first place—by faith.
 If you would like Christ to again sit on the throne of your life, take a moment now to silently

 2) Invite Christ to sit on the throne of your life

-10. Think of a difficult situation you’re facing right now.
-How could God’s Spirit help you deal with it?
+10. How could God’s Spirit help you deal with a sin you keep struggling with?
 Pray as a group or in pairs for those situations.

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.